 Regency Theatres has put in a sound system that is rated one of the best in Southern California, and even sound engineers rave about it.

 (Laemmle does not own the theatre or operate it, but shares its advertising with Regency.)

-The Lido is also home for premieres of skateboarding, skating, and skimboard films.
-Regency also works extensively with the Newport Beach Film Festival(NBFF), and the Lido is a location for prime features of the festival, which is held each April.
-Together, the Lido and NBFF also present cinema treasures, such as a yearly Christmas screening of “It’s A Wonderful Life” to families and children.
+The Lido Theatre is also home for premieres of skateboarding, skating, and skimboard films.
+Regency Theatres also works extensively with the Newport Beach Film Festival(NBFF), and the Lido Theatre is a location for prime features of the festival, which is held each April.
+Together, the Lido Theatre and NBFF also present cinema treasures, such as a yearly Christmas screening of “It’s A Wonderful Life” to families and children.

-The Regency Lido is alive and well, and the theatre staff receives thanks daily from generations of families who attend regularly, and it is common to see grandparents, their children, and their grandchildren attending together, and rushing for the balcony seating!
-The Lido is located on Via Lido, just off Newport Boulevard as you cross over to Balboa Penninsula in Newport Beach.
+The Regency Lido Theatre staff receives thanks daily from generations of families who attend regularly, and it is common to see grandparents, their children, and their grandchildren attending together, and rushing for the balcony seating!
+The Lido Theatre is located on Via Lido, just off Newport Boulevard as you cross over to Balboa Peninsula in Newport Beach.
 There are many restaurants and stores in the area, and directly across the street on the bay is Lido Village, a quaint and eclectic group of stores and restaurants.
 One block away is the pier and the fishing village, and of course, Newport Beach.

 The Lido Theatre prides itself on service, with each visitor being greeted upon arrival and thanked as they leave by being offered a special mint, but one of the biggest favorites for movie viewers is on weekends, when noted announcer and restaurant critic, Jim Woodin, introduces the shows with tidbits and trivia, and always gives away prizes to an unsuspecting guest.
 And as his hand raises to the screen, and his voice booms out, “Ladies and gentlemen, enjoy the show,” the lights go down and Hollywood magic has returned.